Faculty and Staff Directory

-Michael Khodarkovsky (Ph.D., University of Chicago, 1987; B.A., Kalmyk State University, Elista, Russia) is a Professor of History at Loyola University Chicago where he teaches courses in Western civilization, Russian empire, comparative frontiers and colonialism.
+Michael Khodarkovsky (Ph.D., University of Chicago, 1987; B.A., Kalmyk State University, Elista, Russia) is a Professor of History at Loyola University Chicago where he teaches courses in Russian empire, comparative empires, colonialism, and Western civilization.

-Khodarkovsky has most recently lectured at Central European University in Budapest, Hungary; the Max Planck Institute for Social Anthropology in Halle, Germany; Humboldt Universität in Berlin; Georg-August Universität in Göttingen; Leibnitz Universität in Hannover; Hamburger Institut für Sozialforshchung; Kings College at the University of Cambridge; the Sorbonne in Paris; University College London, and the universities of Basel and Bern in Switzerland.
-In April 2012, the Association for the Studies of Nationalities held a special panel on Bitter Choices at Columbia University in New York.
+Khodarkovsky has most recently lectured at Central European University in Budapest, Hungary; the Max Planck Institute for Social Anthropology in Halle, Germany; Humboldt Universität in Berlin; Georg-August Universität in Göttingen; Leibnitz Universität in Hannover; Hamburger Institut für Sozialforshchung; Kings College at the University of Cambridge; University College London, and the universities of Basel and Bern in Switzerland, Oxford University, Columbia University, Universities of Bamberg, Pittsburgh, UCLA, Amsterdam, Notre Dame, and Beijing.
 Khodarkovsky has written over forty articles and essays and thirty reviews published in English, French, Russian and German in a variety of journals, including Russian History, The Journal of Modern History, Comparative Studies in Society and History, and The International Journal of Turkish Studies.